Average preserving variation processes in view of optimization: Abstract

 \section{Abstract}

-{In this paper, within the specific framework of an intrinsic calculus of variations on laws of semi-martingales, which is based on information flows preserving perturbations, we investigate least action principles associated to average preserving variation processes.
-The associated Euler-Lagrange conditions, which we obtain, exhibit a deterministic process aside the canonical martingale term.
-In particular, taking specific action functionals, we have that critical processes with respect to those variations encompass specific laws of continuous semi-martingales whose drift characteristic is integrable with independent increments.
-Then, we relate critical processes of classical cost functions to a specific class of forward-backward systems.}
+In this paper, we investigate specific least action principles for laws of stochastic processes within a framework which stands on filtrations preserving variations.
+The associated Euler-Lagrange conditions, which we obtain, exhibit a deterministic process in the dynamics aside the canonical martingale term.
+In particular, taking specific action functionals, extremal processes with respect to those variations encompass specific laws of continuous semi-martingales whose drift characteristic is integrable with independent increments.
+Then, we relate extremal processes of classical cost functions, in particular of specific entropy functions, to a class of forward-backward systems of Mckean-Vlasov stochastic differential equations.